Dhvani-intwala/My-Books-Store/README.md

 ### Products Management

 - When the website admin is logged in on this page, they can add a new product to the website without going to the admin panel.

+### Footer

+- On the website footer, users can see basic information about the My books store.
+The information includes contact, social media, copyright, and a form where they can subscribe to the newsletter.

 ### User Profile